-A clean home is the reality for some people, but only a dream for many.
-Whether you are a cleaner or you have the dream of a cleaner home, here are ten tips you can use to make cleaning your home easier.
+A clean home is a reality for some people, but only a dream for many.
+Whether you are a cleaner or you have the dream of a cleaner home, here are twenty tips you can use to make cleaning your home easier.

 Pledge lemon cleaner is a wonderful furniture cleaner.
 It also can be used to clean other household items like your stainless steel appliances.